tkellen/json-api/faq/index.md

 Not currently, no. JSON Schema cannot fully represent the semantics of JSON API, and so any such schema would be partial anyway.

-### Why are resource collections returned as arrays instead of sets keyed by ID?
+### Why are record collections returned as arrays instead of sets keyed by ID?

 A JSON array is naturally ordered while sets require metadata to specify order among members.
 Therefore, arrays allow for more natural sorting by default or specified criteria.

-In addition, JSON API allows read-only resources to be returned without IDs, which would of course be incompatible with a set keyed by IDs.
+In addition, JSON API allows read-only records to be returned without IDs, which would of course be incompatible with a set keyed by IDs.

 ### Why are related resources nested in an `included` object in a compound document?

-Primary resources should be isolated because their order and number is often significant.
+Primary records should be isolated because their order and number is often significant.
 It's necessary to separate primary and related resources by more than type because it's possible that a primary resource may have related resources of the same type (e.g. the "parents" of a "person").
 Nesting related